tornikegomareli/Talkify/README.md

 ## Issues 🐞

 Encountered a bug or an unexpected behavior?
 I appreciate your feedback.
-Please open a new issue on the [GitHub repository](https://github.com/tornikegomareli/Talkify/tree/main/issues), providing as much detail as possible.
-This helps us address and fix issues faster.
+Just Open a new issue on the [GitHub repository](https://github.com/tornikegomareli/Talkify/tree/main/issues), providing as much as u can.
+This helps me address and fix issues faster.

 ## Future Plans ⚒️